unartig/sepsis_osc/typst/main_thesis.typ

 Up until today, even though #acr("SOFA") was created as a clinical bedside score, some of the markers used in it are not always available to measure or at least not at every 24h @moreno2023sofaupdate.
 For a faster bedside assessment @SOFAscore also introduced a clinical score termed #acr("qSOFA"), with highly reduced marker number and complexity, it includes:
 #(
-  list(
+  align(center, list(
-    [Respiratory rate $>=$ 22/min],
+    align(left, [Respiratory rate $>=$ 22/min]),
-    [Altered mentation],
+    align(left, [Altered mentation]),
-    [Systolic blood pressure $<=$ 100 mm Hg],
+    align(left, [Systolic blood pressure $<=$ 100 mm Hg]),
+  ))
 )
-)
 #todo[center]
 Patients fulfilling at least two of these criteria have an increased risk of organ failure.
-The #acr("qSOFA") is not as accurate as the #acr("SOFA") score, meaning it has less statistical significance i.e. #acr("qSOFA") $P<0.01$ vs. #acr("SOFA") $P<0.001$ in a two sided t-test @SOFAscore #todo[against what?].
+While the #acr("qSOFA") has a significantly reduced complexity and is faster to assess it is not as accurate as the #acr("SOFA") score, meaning it has less predictive validity for in-house mortality @SOFAscore.
-#todo[risk increase by classification]
-#todo[more on mortality]

-== Biology of sepsis and Cytokine Storms <sec:sepbio>
+== Biology of Sepsis and Cytokine Storms <sec:sepbio>
 The hosts dysregulated response to an infection connected to the septic condition is driven by the release of an unreasonable amount of certain signaling proteins, so called _cytokines_ @Jarczak2022storm.
-Cytokines a general family of cells play a special role in the communication and interaction effects between other, both neighboring and distant, cells @Zhang2007cyto.
+Cytokines are a broad family of different cells which play a special role in the communication between other, both neighboring and distant, cells @Zhang2007cyto, this includes immune-cell to immune-cell or immune-cell to other cell types.
-They are an important part of the innate immune system, i.e. the body's first line of non-specific defense @InnateImmuneSystemWiki.
-Inside the innate immune system they act as mediators between cells and are required to regulate the elimination of pathogens and trigger the healing process right after.
+In the innate immune system, i.e. the body's first line of non-specific defense @InnateImmuneSystemWiki they regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after.
+They are also involved in the growing process of red and white blood cells.

-There are plenty of different specific cytokines, some acting pro- and others anti-inflammatory, but all having the common characteristic of signal mediation @Jarczak2022storm.
+// There are plenty of different specific cytokines, but all having the common characteristic of signal mediation @Jarczak2022storm.
 One specialty of these relatively simple cells is that they can be produced by immune cells or non-immune cells, with different cells being able to produce the same cytokine.
-Further, cytokines are redundant, meaning targeted cells can show identical responses to different cytokines @House2007cyto, this feature seems to fulfill a kind of safety mechanism to guarantee the vital communication flow.
+Further, cytokines are redundant, meaning targeted cells can show identical responses to different cytokines @House2007cyto, these features seems to fulfill some kind of safety mechanism to guarantee vital communication flow.
-Together after production both have a short half-life (only a few minutes) but through cascading-effects the cytokines can have substantial impact on their micro-environment.
+After coming to life cytokines have relatively a short half-life (only a few minutes) but through cascading-effects the cytokines can have substantial impact on their micro-environment.

+Normally, the release of inflammatory cytokines automatically fades out once the initial pathogen is controlled.
+In certain scenarios a disturbance to the regulatory mechanisms triggers a chain reaction, followed by a massive release of cytokines, coupled with self-reinforcement of other regulatory mechanisms @Jarczak2022storm, leading to a continuous and uncontrolled release of cytokines that fails to shut down.
+This overreaction, called _cytokine storm_, is often harmful to the hosts body and can lead to multi organ failure, like in sepsis, and subsequently death.
+In these cases, the damage done by the immune system's reaction is magnitudes greater than the triggering infection itself.

+Even though the quantity of cytokines roughly correlates with disease severity, concentrations of cytokines vary between patients and even different body-parts making a distinction between an appropriate reaction and a harmful one almost impossible @Jarczak2022storm.
 Out of all cytokines, only a very small subset or secondary markers can be measured blood samples to evaluate increased cytokine activity.
 This makes them hard to study and little useful as direct indicators of pathogenesis or prediction purposes.

-In certain scenarios a disturbance to the regulatory mechanisms triggers a chain reaction, followed by a massive release of cytokines, coupled with self-reinforcement of other regulatory mechanisms @Jarczak2022storm.
-This overreaction, called _cytokine storm_, is often harmful to the hosts body and can lead to multi organ failure, like in sepsis, or even death.
-In these cases, the damage done by the immune system's reaction is magnitudes greater than the triggering infection itself.
-Even though the quantity of cytokines roughly correlates with disease severity, concentrations of cytokines vary between patients and even different body-parts making a distinction between an appropriate reaction and a harmful one almost impossible @Jarczak2022storm.
 Since the 90s there has been a lot of research focused on cytokines and their role in the innit immune system and overall activation behavior.
 But to this day no breakthrough has been done and underlying principles have not been uncovered.

+#todo[what happens with the organs in the storm?]

 == The need for sepsis prediction <sec:sepwhy>
 == Maybe Treatment <sec:septreat>